TRADE MARKS LEGISLATION & PRACTICE COMMITTEE (Australia & International)

 • Working to ensure that trade mark attorneys have a right of practice under trade marks legislation which they currently do not have, including lobbying for legislative changes by IP Australia.

-The measurable goals of the Trade Marks Legislation Committee include:
+The measurable goals of the Trade Marks Legislation and Practice Committee include:

 • Attendance at consultation meetings organised by IP Australia and/or the Government or other bodies charged with the responsibility of reviewing aspects of Australian legislation as it relates to trade marks.